 - Intensive, comprehensive, multidisciplinary approach

 - Sole focus on brain injuries and stroke

 Unique Treatment Model

-Dr. Hayden sought to improve return-to-work outcomes after brain injury rehabilitation.
-For decades, rehabilitation throughout the country demonstrated significant improvements in functioning within the clinical setting but people were often unable to transfer their gains to the workplace, resulting in a frequent inability to maintain employment.
-Dr. Hayden had the pioneering insight that the rehabilitation environment itself impacts a person’s success.
+For decades, rehabilitation facilities throughout the country demonstrated significant improvements in functioning within the clinical setting but people were often unable to transfer those gains to their home and workplace.
+Dr. Hayden observed that patients who responded well to high distractions/low structure settings had the best outcomes.
+She had the pioneering insight that the clinical environment itself seemed to impact success.

 Pate offers many different treatment therapies to encompass all the deficits that brain injuries can cause.
 Beyond changes in physical capabilities, people often experience changes in mood or personality, thinking or stress tolerance.
-Our therapies offer a holistic approach, and are combined in a personalized program for recovery.
+Our therapies offer a holistic approach, and personalized program for recovery.

 - Driver Rehab